-Ax’s expertise includes vulnerability research, development and web app security.
+Ax’s expertise lies in malware analysis, vulnerability research, threat intelligence analysis, and web app security.
 Through responsible disclosure, he has previously exposed serious bugs and security vulnerabilities affecting national & global organisations like HM Government, Yodel, U.S. DHS, P.F.
-Chang’s, Planet Fitness, Comcast/Arris, Ellucian and the popular restaurant chain, Buca di Beppo.
+Chang’s, Planet Fitness, Comcast/Arris, Ellucian, and the popular restaurant chain, Buca di Beppo.

-In early 2018, Ax helped prevent a massive data breach at Georgia Tech by going public with a serious flaw which was left unpatched for over a year.
-He hence earned himself a place on Tech’s Vulnerability Reporters “hall of fame” page.
+In early 2018, Ax helped prevent a data breach at Georgia Tech by going public with a serious flaw that was left unpatched for over a year.

 To consult Ax for your next big security project or for media source requests, drop him a note here.